bhumi-rastogi/S47_Bhumi_Capstone_Whispr/README.md

 # S47_Bhumi_Capstone_Whispr
 Capstone Idea:  Whispr

 I am Bhumi Rastogi from Squad 47 (JECRC University).
 In this document, I will present my capstone idea, Chat App.
+I will be using the MERN stack for this project.

 Idea Brief: